The official blog of the Lung Institute.

 - Your new lungs are seen as foreign objects by your immune system and will likely try to fight them.

-The procedure is done by extracting stem cells from the patient’s blood or bone marrow tissue.
+The procedure is done by extracting cells from the patient’s blood or bone marrow tissue.
 Then the cells are separated before being returned to the patient through in IV.
 The goal is to improve the patient’s quality of life by increasing lung function and allowing them to be more active and feel healthier.